 We use a three-stage process to test all of our printing processes.
 We print our signs using only the processes that pass all three stages, giving you the highest quality signage possible.

-The Warning Arc Flash & Shock Hazard Label from SafetySign.com uses this font to create a bold message that stands out in order to grab your attention, while also remaining clearly legible at the maximum safe viewing distance of the product.
+The Warning Arc Flash & Shock Hazard Label from SafetySign.com uses these fonts to create a distinct primary message grabs your attention first, and bold secondary message that also stands out and remains clearly legible.